numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 This document presents the main ideas and concepts of the performance assessment when benchmarking numerical optimization algorithms in a black-box scenario within the COCO_ platform.
-Going beyond a simple ranking of algorithms, we aim to provide a *quantitative* and *meaningful* performance assessment, which allows for conclusions like *algorithm A is ten times faster than algorithm B* in solving a given problem or in solving problems with certain characteristics.
+Going beyond a simple ranking of algorithms, we aim to provide a *quantitative* and *meaningful* performance assessment, which allows for conclusions like *algorithm A is seven times faster than algorithm B* in solving a given problem or in solving problems with certain characteristics.
-For this end, we record algorithm *runtimes*, measured in number of function evaluations to reach predefined target values, during the algorithm run.
+For this end, we record algorithm *runtimes*, measured in number of function evaluations to reach predefined target values during the algorithm run.

 Runtimes represent the cost of the algorithm.
 Apart from a short, exploratory